RieLCho/SleepWithAI/README.md

 ### Installation

-You can install on iOS devices at [Apple App Store](https://apps.apple.com/app/id1498395373). (iOS 13+)
+You can install on iOS devices at [Apple App Store](https://apps.apple.com/app/id1498395373). (iOS 13+, iPad also supported.)

 ### How this Application Wake User

+First of all, iPhone/iPad should be charged during sleeping.
+SWAI will indicate what's going on while you are sleeping with microphone recording.
-There are two main modes to wake up.
+There are two main modes to wake up, **Normal mode** and **I Don't Care mode**.

 * **Normal Sleep Mode**

 ![NormalMode](./AppStore_res/readme/Normal.png)

 Normal Sleep Mode is for who needs to wake up at certain time.
 User can set time at Home tab with date picker.
-After clicking 'Sleep Now' button, SWAI will automatically record your sleeping sound and classify with CoreML machine learning model.

 * **I Don't Care Mode (A.K.A.
 IDC)**

 ![IDCMode](./AppStore_res/readme/IDC.png)

 I Don't Care Mode is for who doesn't need to wake up at certain time.
 Very opposite from Normal Sleep Mode, user doesn't need to set time to wake up.
-SWAI will automatically get optimized sleep duration time and wake user up.

 ## Built With